openstack/cloudkitty/doc/source/arch.rst

 CloudKitty's Architecture
 =========================

-CloudKitty can be cut in four big parts:
+CloudKitty can be cut in five big parts:

 * API
 * Data collection (collector)